0x416c6941/ft_transcendence/README.md

 The app is supposed to be **dockerized**, but this step can easily be done last.
 All you need is Node.js installed on your system; it is already installed at school.

-If you want the work with the `SQLite` DB outside of Node, you also need to install the database on your system.
+If you want the work with the `SQLite` DB outside of `Node`, you also need to install the database on your system.
 It's tiny.

 ### Database - SQLite

 If the [documentation](https://sqlite.org/) doesn't help, be sure to check out the first video's first few minutes, which illustrate how to install the DB on a number of systems.
 It is not necessary, you can simply start working with `SQLite` as an `npm` **package**.
 Most of them already come up with the binary, so as long as you're in `Node.js`, the package will suffice.

 You don't have to become an SQL expert, but you should be fine with the basics of the **language**, `SQL (Structured Query Language)`.
 Simply go through the second course; even just the online notes might suffice.
-You should be able to CRUD (create/read/update/delete) data in the database (tables/rows/columns), and SQL is a must here.
+You should be able to `CRUD (create/read/update/delete)` data in the database (tables/rows/columns), and SQL is a must here.
 We are **not allowed** to use any `ORM (Object-Relational Mapper)`.

 ### Backend - Node/Fastify